First things first: if there is any question of safety of the individual, stop what you are doing and call your local emergency services.

 The basic guidelines after a dose are as follows:

-- if someone feels worse after a remedy, stop and wait.
+- If someone feels worse after a remedy, stop and wait.
 Most of the time they will feel better after the aggravation.
 If the aggravation is strong and severe, give a tiny sip of the same remedy solution to antidote the remedy

-- if at any time you have concerns for a person’s safety, call 911 immediately.
+- If at any time you have concerns for a person’s safety, call 911 immediately.

 More Guidelines